Eschatologue/CM_wiki/docs/character-creation/race/race.md

 Crown & Misery follows a method similar to Baldur's Gate 3 for handling Ability Scores.
 Instead of each race having predetermined Ability Scores, all races (except humans) receive a +2 to any ability score and a +1 to any other score for flexibility.
 Races with innate spellcasting still have restrictions on their spellcasting ability, usually Charisma.

 ### Innate Expertise
-Some races allow you to apply double your proficiency bonus on checks in highly specific situations.
-These have been slightly altered, either by simplifying the situations or by granting the associated proficiencies directly.
+Some races allow you to apply double your Proficiency Bonus on checks in highly specific situations.
+These have been slightly altered, either by simplifying the situations or by granting the associated Proficiencies directly.

 ### Dragonborn's Breath Weapon
 In the PHB, Dragonborn have a myriad of ancestry options.
 In Crown & Misery, this has been restricted to a few, but now Dragonborn can choose the area of effect for their breath weapon (cone or line) at will, instead of having these options restricted to specific ancestries.